 Loading Home Loan Calculator...

-- Click Export PDF to download a comprehensive report with all calculations, charts, and amortization schedule.
+9. Click Export PDF to download a detailed report with all calculations, charts, and amortization schedule.

 Home loan EMI (Equated Monthly Installment) is calculated using the standard reducing balance method used by all Indian banks.
 Each EMI payment consists of two components: principal repayment and interest payment.
 In the early years, a larger portion (70-80%) goes toward interest, while in later years, more goes toward principal repayment.